AliHashish/Testing-Sirius/README.md

 # Testing-Sirius
-Testing for Sirius, A Social Media Crossplatform Application
+Testing for Sirius, A Social Media Cross Platform Application